alecmuffett/the-onion-diaries/building-proof-of-concept.md

   * I use VirtualBox on a laptop for convenience
   * A virtual host or AWS instance would also be okay
 * Outbound network access
-* Maybe a couple of hours of free time
+* Maybe an hour of free time
+  * I did a 25 minute speed-run from bare VirtualBox instance to functioning proxy; you can probably do better.
 * Coffee

 ## Notes